 History

 In 1998, two HH-60G rescue helicopters experienced a tragic mid-air collision during a night training mission on the Nellis AFB, NV range complex.
 This catastrophic accident resulted in the deaths of twelve (12) airmen, leaving eight (8) children behind.
 In the aftermath of this tragedy, a fund was started at a local Las Vegas bank to accept donations for the children of these brave airmen.
-Not long afterward, in 1999, another Nellis AFB rescue airman was killed in the line of duty while on deployment to Operation Southern Watch, and another fund was initiated to assist his two young sons.
+Not long afterward, in 1999, another Nellis AFB rescue airman died in the line of duty while deployed to Operation Southern Watch, prompting the initiation of another fund to assist his two (2) young sons.

-The founders of these two independent assistance funds soon realized that they could be more effective if they combined their efforts.
-In that process, they also recognized that there was a much greater need than those few children and decided to pool their resources and expand their efforts to provide for the children of any Air Force rescue personnel who were killed executing the Air Force rescue mission from the Khobar Towers terrorist attack in 1996 and onward.
-In May 2002, the That Others May Live Foundation (TOMLF) was officially founded and has continued to support the families of USAF rescue heroes since.
+The founders of these two independent assistance funds soon realized they could be more effective if they combined their efforts.
+They also recognized a much greater need than those few children in that process.
+They decided to pool their resources and expand their efforts to provide for the children of any Air Force rescue personnel who were killed executing the Air Force rescue mission from the Khobar Towers terrorist attack in 1996 and onward.
+In May 2002, the That Others May Live Foundation (TOMLF) was officially founded and has supported the families of USAF rescue heroes since.